sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 This signifies that you are ready to perform a fix by using Recovery Mode.

-You are now ready to move to chapter [Fixing your device with Recovery Mode](#fixing-your-device-with-the-recovery-mode).
+You are now ready to move to chapter [Fixing your phone with Recovery Mode](#fixing-your-phone-with-the-recovery-mode).

-After you have fixed what you need to fix, do not forget to return to chapter [reverting phone back to the normal state](#reverting-phone-back-to-the-normal-state) of this document.
+After you have fixed what you need to fix, do not forget to return to chapter [Reverting phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.
 You must revert the phone back to its normal state.

 ## Preparing your Mac computer for the Recovery Mode
-To run the Recovery Mode on a Mac computer, you need to download the HoRNDIS driver but all other software is already on your computer.
+To run the Recovery Mode on a **Mac computer**, you need to download the _HoRNDIS driver_ but all other software is already on your computer.
 You must use version 9 (or later) of HoRNDIS driver.

 Citation of proof of [joshuawise.com](www.joshuawise.com/horndis): "Versions 10.11 and newer of Mac OS X have a rewritten USB stack that is substantially less compatible than that in 10.10 and below.
 HoRNDIS 9.0 has been rewritten to support MacOS 10.11 and above (El Capitan, Sierra, High Sierra and Mojave); for those versions of MacOS, please try the latest version of HoRNDIS!"